NChart3D Tutorial

 This tutorial will show you how to create a project from scratch.
 Let’s begin!

-Create a new project of the "Cocoa Application" type.
+Create a new project of the "macOS App" type with "Interface: Storyboard" and "Language: Swift".

 Now your project is set up and you can start using the NChart3D framework!